When the Rules Change: Adaptive Signal Extraction via Kalman Filtering and Markov-Switching Regimes: Empirical Results

 For foreign investor-based strategies, the All-Weather approach provides modest improvement in maximum drawdown ($-66.8\%$ vs. $-68.2\%$), though overall returns remain negative in this challenging sample period.
 The most notable finding is the strong performance during the COVID crisis period specifically: as shown in the robustness analysis, the 2020 subsample achieves a Sharpe ratio of 1.08 and Calmar ratio of 0.92.

-Figure \ref{fig:cumulative} displays cumulative returns for the three strategies.
+Figure \ref{fig:cumulative} displays cumulative returns for the three strategies (Figure \ref{fig:drawdown} in Appendix A shows the corresponding drawdown paths).
 The All-Weather strategy outperforms during the March 2020 crash, consistent with the regime-detection mechanism reducing exposure during crisis periods.
 However, this advantage is partially offset by underperformance during the 2021--2023 period.